-He hands me his precious stick in exchange for his smart school satchel embroidered with his name and the school’s hawthorn-tree logo.
+He hands me his precious stick in exchange for his smart school satchel embroidered with his name and the school’s hawthorn tree logo.
 I take his hand as we walk up the narrow path leading from the school gate to the infant yard.
-Then something I hoped wouldn’t happen happens – his grip tightens and a wave of apprehension sweeps over his face.
+Then something I hoped wouldn’t happen happens – his grip tightens, and a wave of apprehension sweeps over his face.

 “You okay there, mate?”

-“Uh-huh”, he replies with a huge, unconvincing gulp.
+“Uh-huh,” he replies with a huge, unconvincing gulp.

 We enter the yard, and Thomas’s hold on my hand grows stronger.
 I was half expecting this, but as I look through the crowds of excited children to find dozens of groups of loud, chattering parents, I think I might be feeling similar fears.

-Schools are not places of fond memories for me.
+Schools are not places with fond memories for me.
 Aside from the learning part, I always hated school.
-All of the other kids quickly found their tribe, grouping themselves together in neat, self-validating boxes: the sporty kids, the popular kids, the fashionable kids, the nerds, the geeks; even the bloody Westlife fans had their own special spot outside the sports hall where they’d spend every lunch break debating whether Nicky was hotter than Shane.
+All of the other kids quickly found their tribe, grouping themselves together in neat, self-validating boxes: the sporty kids, the popular kids, the fashionable kids, the nerds, the geeks; even the bloody Westlife fans had their own special spot outside the sports hall, where they’d spend every lunch break debating whether Nicky was hotter than Shane.

 And then there was me.
 I learned somewhere between years seven and eight that there was no box for me.
 I couldn’t run, jump, or hit anything with a bat; my brain made maths impossible to enjoy; the X-Files didn’t interest me; I thought double denim was a great look; and I had no bloody clue which one was Nicky and which one was Shane.
-All these things made me decidedly not cool – however, the fact that I was far too into speaking my mind was my greatest sin.
+All these things made me decidedly not cool.
+But it was the fact that I was far too into speaking my mind that was my greatest sin.
 I was too loud, too opinionated, too political, too different . . . too much or too little of everything, which meant I was nothing at all.
 So, I got zero clique invites.
 I would tell myself that I didn’t fit in anywhere because I was born to stand out – yes, that old cliché – but I would have done anything to find a big group of like-minded friends to hang out with.

 A few children Thomas’s age run up to each other and start playing tag.
 I feel my son’s cheek nudge against my hip, his eyes fixed on his shiny new Clarks school shoes.
 “Don’t worry,” I tell him as his gaze shifts tentatively to the group of energetic boys.
 “You’ll make friends soon enough.”